JOURNALISM MINOR CURRICULUM

-Beginning in Fall 2021 we will offer the NBCU Academy Fellows Program in partnership with the Colin Powell School for Civic and Global Studies
+We offer the NBCU Academy Fellows Program in partnership with the Colin Powell School for Civic and Global Studies

 NBCU ACADEMY FELLOWS PROGRAM

-The NBCU Academy Fellows program is designed to educate and support outstanding students who are on a path to become leaders, journalists, and content creators.
+The NBCU Academy Fellows Program is designed to educate and support outstanding students who are on a path to become leaders, journalists, and content creators.
 Fellows will participate in intensive mentoring, professional development, and paid internships, opportunities provided to fellows by the faculty and staff of CCNY with generous financial support from NBCUniversal News Group.

 Fellows will each receive $5,000 stipends during the school year and up to $5,000 to support journalism internships during the summer.

 The fellowship is made possible by a partnership among the NBCUniversal News Group, NBCU Academy, the Colin Powell School, and the Journalism Program and the Department of Media and Communication Arts in CCNY’s Division of Humanities and Arts.

 Fellows are required to take two credit-bearing journalism classes during the 2022-2023 school year and participate in monthly fellows workshops.
 These courses, taught by CCNY instructors, will complement and build on each other.

 By the end of the year-long experience, fellows will have learned the foundational skills of journalism; acquired a deeper understanding of the media landscape and of media and news literacy; delved into key theoretical issues and debates in journalism; mastered the core skills of producing television stories for broadcast and digital; learned the nuts and bolts of data analysis and visualization; studied methods to build an audience; and enjoyed extensive mentoring and direct professional experience.